danthorpe/TaylorSource/README.md

 ### Registering multiple cells

-Registering cells requires the containing view, e.g. `UITableView` instance.
+Registering a cell requires the containing view, e.g. `UITableView` instance.
 So, recommended best practice is to initialise a custom datasource provider with the table view.
-Following on with the example:
+Following on with the example of two cell subclasses:

 ```swift
 class EventDatasource: DatasourceProviderType {